 - Tracks all of our REC purchases through the chain of ownership back to the renewable energy project owner, ensuring that no double counting of the RECs has occurred.
 We thoroughly vet all of the renewable energy projects we buy from ahead of time.
 Learn more.

 - Confirms that the appropriate number and type of RECs are purchased and retired on behalf of our customers so that they cannot be reused and that environmental benefits (e.g., emissions avoided) may not be claimed by anyone else.

 - Ensures that all applicable1 RECs align with Green-e requirements as outlined in the Green-e Energy National Standard.

 Our annual audit is no small feat; we put in hundreds of hours to responsibly track and manage our REC supply to ensure it is appropriately allocated to our customers and to provide all the necessary documentation to our auditor.
 And that doesn’t even include the countless hours our auditor puts in!

 As a carbon-neutral provider, we believe it’s worth showing our customers the great emissions-free benefits they are getting.
 The most recent Green-e Certification can be found here.
-The letter shows that our 2018 REC retirements met or exceeded our obligations for the year.
+The letter shows that our 2020 REC retirements met or exceeded our obligations for the year.

 While not all of our cleaner electricity products are certified, all of our products are audited by a third party each year, making our products 100% third party verified.
 Please visit the Green-e site to see the full REC disclosure.